-One of my biggest reasons for switching away from Canon was to pursue a more compact and comfortable everyday setup, and I certainly found that with the a6000, especially when paired with one of the many ultra compact lenses.
+One of my biggest reasons for switching away from Canon was to pursue a more compact and comfortable everyday setup, and I certainly found that with the a6000, especially when paired with one of the many ultra-compact lenses.

 Is the camera built well?

-The body is made of durable but lightweight magnesium alloy and sports a small but well designed rubber grip to keep the camera firmly in your hands.
+The body is made of durable but lightweight magnesium alloy and sports a small but well-designed rubber grip to keep the camera firmly in your hands.

 All the dials and controls feel clunky (in a good way) and precise, and I appreciate how hard it is to accidentally bump my mode dial out of place (something that happened a lot on my old T5).

-The camera, unfortunately, is not weather sealed, but I personally haven’t had any major issues.
+The camera, unfortunately, is not weather-sealed, but I personally haven’t had any major issues.
 I’ve taken it into all sorts of environments.

 It has summited mountains out west, survived torrential downpours when I lived in Seattle, and has been through snowstorms on more occasions than I can count back in my home state of Wisconsin.